raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The second five contexts are their counterparts in the opposite direction: requests or unacknowledged messages from server to client, and the corresponding responses from client back to server.

+* S-P - Primary TLV, sent in DSO Request message, from server to client, with nonzero MESSAGE ID indicating that this request MUST generate response message.
+* S-U - Primary TLV, sent in DSO Unacknowledged message, from server to client, with zero MESSAGE ID indicating that this request MUST NOT generate response message.
+* S-A - Additional TLV, optionally added to request message or unacknowledged message from server to client.
+* SRP - Response Primary TLV, included in response message sent back to the server (in response to a server "S-P" request with nonzero MESSAGE ID indicating that a response is required) where the DSO-TYPE of the Response TLV matches the DSO-TYPE of the Primary TLV in the request.
+* SRA - Response Additional TLV, included in response message sent back to the server (in response to a server "S-P" request with nonzero MESSAGE ID indicating that a response is required) where the DSO-TYPE of the Response TLV does not match the DSO-TYPE of the Primary TLV in the request.

                   +-------------------------+-------------------------+
                   | C-P  C-U  C-A  CRP  CRA | S-P  S-U  S-A  SRP  SRA |
      +------------+-------------------------+-------------------------+